weezymatt/weezymatt.github.io/_projects/2_ml-project.md

 ## Conclusion

 We described the performance of our algorithms and their variants in Tables 3 & 4.
-The ME approach clearly shows discriminative modeling gives good results; it easily outperforms the **AlwaysNonEntity** and **SingleEntity** baselines and beats a first-order HMM as well.6
+The ME approach clearly shows discriminative modeling gives good results; the approach easily outperforms the stated baselines, **AlwaysNonEntity** and **SingleEntity**.
+It also achieves a ~10 point performance increase when compared to the first-order HMM on the dev set.
+Importantly, the generalization error is reduced with the ME approach, which is highly desirable.

 The discussion of generative and discriminative modeling by Ng and Jordan {%cite NIPS2001_7b7a53e2 %} also suggests logistic regression will eventually catch up and overtake the performance of a generative classifier given enough data.
 This implication may be extended to deep neural networks that already hold SOTA performance.